helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>It was the experience of mystery - even if mixed with fear - that engendered religion.</h3 quote>
+<h3 quote align='center'>Improving our national intelligence capabilities should remain a top priority and a continual process.</h3 quote>

 ---